Exploring the Dependence of Gas Cooling and Heating Functions on the Incident Radiation Field with Machine Learning: Data and Methods

 \subsection{XGBoost}

 For this work, we use the gradient-boosted tree algorithm XGBoost.
 XGBoost uses an ensemble of trees, where the trees are trained sequentially to predict the residual between the true value and the prediction of the previous trees \citep{chen_guestrin16}.
 XGBoost is known to perform very well, including outperforming deep learning models, on tabular training data \citep{shwartz-ziv_armon21, grinztajn22}.
 Given the tabular setup of our training data as described in Section~\ref{method:data}, XGBoost is an appropriate choice of machine learning model.
+XGBoost is also well-suited to the high-dimensional input data described in section~\ref{method:data} because the structure of regression trees means that the splitting at any node of any tree is determined by the value of only one feature.
+Furthermore, XGBoost includes a hyperparameter which limits the fraction of the input features used for each tree \citep{chen_guestrin16}.
+An additional reason for the choice of XGBoost over other machine learning models is the availability of tools to compute feature importances, as discussed in section~\ref{method:shap} below.
 We train XGBoost regression models on a GPU using the tree method \texttt{gpu\_hist}.
-Explanations of the XGBoost hyperparameters we changed from their default values can be found in Appendix~\ref{app:hyperparams}.
+Explanations of the XGBoost hyperparameters we varied from their default values can be found in Appendix~\ref{app:hyperparams}.